Sandhill Symphony, A Natural History of High Pine

 In addition to being a published photographer, Prof. May publishes on ecology and the behavior of reptiles.
-He also posts wildlife photography to Volusia Naturalist, along with significant sightings, field reports, and other bits of Florida natural history.
+He also posts wildlife photography to his blog Volusia Naturalist, along with significant sightings, field reports, and other bits of Florida natural history.

 How do you "find" your shots?

 I spend a lot of time cruising around looking for cool stuff.
 Cool stuff is a broad category for me; I'm interested in all aspects of the natural world, so finding subjects isn't usually a problem.
 Early mornings are important.
 I probably take 75% of my pictures in the first two hours after sunrise.
 Bird activity is highest then, and the light is warm, saturated and not too contrasty.
 There's no simple set of rules as to what shots attract me.
 It usually starts with an interesting subject.

 What kinds of cameras and lenses do you use?
 Prefer?

 I prefer what I use.
 I use Nikon bodies (D7100 and D7000 currently) and rely a lot on telephoto lenses for subjects that are difficult for me to approach for one reason or another.
 My workhorse lenses these days are a Sigma 150mm macro for insects and flowers, a 150-600mm Sigma for birds, mammals, larger herbs and big insects, and a 400mm Sigma for odonates and orthopterans.
 For landscapes and habitats, I use a 10-24mm Nikon.

 How did you choose the images for this exhibit?